RichieGarafola/Sales_Analysis/README.md

 2. Detect and remove null values. sales_df.dropna(how='all', inplace=True)

 3. Remove the text in the 'Order Date column' by taking the first 2 characters in the string and make that the month column.
-The months are being read in as 'Or' so make our month column numerical we need to simply state not equal to 'Or'
+The months are being read in as 'Or' so to make our month column numerical we need to simply state not equal to 'Or'
     - sales_df[sales_df['Order Date'].str[0:2]!='Or']